iaacornus/capstone/README.md

 And finally, `v1-test-beta` would be merged with `v1` for final implementation, marking the start of phase 3.

+# Merging

+The `devel` as forked into `pep8-adaptation` branch to change the code into PEP 8 guidelines, which will be forked into `pep8-ch-test`, for testing of the changes, and then merged into `devel` branch again for:

+> The next merging would be `devel` -> `v1-test-beta`.
+Some features are optimization of the face recognition algorithm as well as optimization and improvement of other code base.
+> And finally, `v1-test-beta` would be merged with `v1` for final implementation, marking the start of phase 3.

 # Install

 Clone the repository with